35percent/oldblog/_posts/2021-01-16-affordable-housing-monitoring-15000-homes.md

 ![](http://35percent.org/img/audit_extract.png)

-In addition, the audit shows that in over two thirds of the Council still doesn’t have confirmation of the affordable housing provided and nearly one thousand homes have 'Not Known' tenure, out of nearly 7,000 affordable homes listed.
+In addition, the audit shows that in over two thirds of the developments, the Council still doesn’t have confirmation of the affordable housing provided and nearly one thousand homes have 'Not Known' tenure, out of nearly 7,000 affordable homes listed.

-In many cases where the housing association has responded confirming the tenure and number of homes provided they clear don't match with the requirements of the planning consent.
+In many cases where the housing association has responded confirming the tenure and number of homes provided, they clearly don't match with the requirements of the planning consent.

 For example, phase 1 of the Aylesbury estate (07/CO/0046) is listed as being let at affordable rent (i.e. up to 80% market rent) but the s106 agreement for this scheme requires social rent.

 Similarly phase 1 of the Canada Water regeneration (09/AP/1870) required at least 123 homes at social rent.
 The audit shows these all at being provided at affordable rent.

-Similarly, the 553-home Tabard Square scheme (02/AP/0168) was approved with a requirement for at least 79 social rented units.
+Also, the 553-home Tabard Square scheme (02/AP/0168) was approved with a requirement for at least 79 social rented units.
 These are being listed as having been provided by Horizon Housing Association as affordable rent.

 ## Show us the 5,462 social rented homes

 The audit clearly hasn’t been conducted effectively.
 It remains impossible to know with certainty how much affordable housing has been delivered or whether it has been delivered under the tenure required by the section 106 agreement.

 Southwark’s Housing Engagement and Scrutiny Commission [considered affordable housing delivery at its last meeting](https://www.youtube.com/watch?v=OF0cobZ3kIk&amp;feature=youtu.be) at the beginning of December and we have sent the Commission a [detailed account of the gaps and flaws in the audit](http://35percent.org/img/hscrutiny.pdf).
 We have told the Commission that five years on, Southwark still has not properly fulfilled the requirements of the Ombudsman’s decision.

-We also point out that at every stage we have pursued this issue Southwark's response has been that it is in the process of [developing new software](https://www.southwark.gov.uk/innovate/collabrative-project/affordable-housing-monitoring) to deal with monitoring.
-But after 5 years of developing this software is still not operational.
+As we have pursued this issue, Southwark's response has been that it is in the process of [developing new software](https://www.southwark.gov.uk/innovate/collabrative-project/affordable-housing-monitoring) to deal with monitoring.
+But after 5 years of development this software is still not operational.

 Southwark Council has lately been emphasising the number of affordable and the number of social rented homes that they have succeeded in securing from developers at the planning stage, but this is obviously a hollow claim if the homes are not built and or are then let at a higher rent tenure.
 Until a proper audit is conducted (plus an investigation of any apparent infractions) Southwark’s [claim to have delivered 5,462 social rented homes](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/monitoring/authority-monitoring-report/housing?chapter=4), in particular, can only be met with scepticism.